kenblu24/RobotSwarmSimulator/doc/source/devel/install.rst

    ``uv pip install`` may not work for some packages.
 If you get an error, try using regular ``pip install`` first.

+It's finally time to install RobotSwarmSimulator into our virtual environment:

 .. tab-set::
    :class: sd-width-content-min